 \section{SED fitting method}

 A variety of photometric prescriptions for SFR exist in literature using UV light and mid-IR emission to account both for hot, newly born stars, and the warm dust continuum emission, excited by these young stars \citep[e.g.,][]{Hao11,Boquien16,Janowiecki17,Cluver17}.
 The total stellar mass \M* is generally derived from near-infrared light (e.g., at 3.6~$\mu$m from \textit{Spitzer}/IRAC or 3.4~$\mu$m from WISE1), which is dominated by the emission of old stars, and calculate \M* assuming a constant stellar mass-to-light ratio $\Upsilon_\star$ \citep[e.g.,][]{Eskew12}.
-However, this method has limitations: the assumption of a constant mass-to-light ratio overestimates \M* by $\sim$0.3-0.5 dex relative to SED-fitting results, especially since the deviation seems to depend on \M* \citep{Hunt19}, and our focus are high-mass galaxies. \citet{Ogle16} and L23 rely on these recipes to estimate the global SFR and \M* of SSGs, and their sanity checks with global SED fitting point toward an overall good agreement.
+However, this method has limitations: the assumption of a constant mass-to-light ratio overestimates \M* by $\sim$0.3-0.5 dex relative to SED-fitting results, especially since the deviation seems to depend on \M* \citep{Hunt19}, and our focus is on high-mass galaxies. \citet{Ogle16} and L23 rely on these recipes to estimate the global SFR and \M* of SSGs, and their sanity checks with global SED fitting point toward an overall good agreement.

 Most of these single- or dual-band SFR and \M* prescriptions were established using SED fitting \citep[e.g.,][]{Chang15} and rely on various assumptions and specific models that may not apply to SSGs.
 Hence, we chose to straightforwardly apply the SED fitting method to UGC~8179.
-In that way, we ensure a refined computation of SFR and \M* tailored on spatially resolved properties.
-There exist many different SED fitting codes which base their computation on various assumptions and code architectures, which subsequently result in a dispersion of estimates for a given property as shown by \citet{Pacifici23}.
+In this way, we ensure a refined computation of SFR and \M* tailored on spatially resolved properties.
+There exist many different SED fitting codes based on various assumptions and code architectures, which subsequently result in a dispersion of estimates for a given property, as shown by \citet{Pacifici23}.
 We chose to use CIGALE \citep[Code Investigating GALaxy Emission][]{Boquien19}.
-It relies on energy balance between the absorption of UV to visible light by dust, and its re-emission in the mid- and far-IR.
+It relies on energy balance between the absorption of UV to visible light by dust, and its reemission in the mid- and far-IR.
 One significant asset of CIGALE is its versatility: the diversity of modules used to build the library of models for the SED fitting allows easy tailoring of the parameter-space one wishes to explore.